BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/README.md

 - Conduct deeper analysis on:
   - **Movement & Distance**: How far applicants are willing to move and how this varies across demographic groups.
   - **Portfolio Effects**: Distinguishing whether demographic patterns are driven by applicant preferences or CHAPA’s limited property pool.
-  - **Price Sensitivity**: Whether maximum resale price influences applicant quantity and demographic composition.
+  - **Price Sensitivity**: Whether the maximum resale price influences applicant quantity and demographic composition.
   - **Marketing & Access Disparities**: How different listing sources affect who ends up applying.

 This project aims to produce actionable insights for CHAPA that can inform program design, marketing strategy, and policy discussions surrounding equitable access to affordable homeownership opportunities in Massachusetts.